 Chair: Becky Pride

 The goal of this group is to promote fellowship within the Parish.
 This committee plans and coordinates special meals and receptions for the parish, and helps to coordinate the Sunday coffee hours hosted by parishioners and the various guilds.
 The Hospitality Committee also assists other parish committees as needed for special events.
 The committee itself is assisted by volunteers on an ad-hoc basis who bake, set up, take down, and clean up as asked.
-The Hospitality Committee has helped to coordinate pot luck suppers, Welcome Back picnic, and other events to enhance fellowship both within the parish and with the greater community.
+The Hospitality Committee has helped to coordinate pot luck suppers, the annual Kick-Off picnic, and other events to enhance fellowship both within the parish and with the greater community.

 Chair: Anne LaFond